OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 Hope’s superpower is being able to adapt her lesson plans to fit what the kids want/prefer to do.

 Derek has been training in trampoline and double-mini trampoline for 11 years and coaching for 5 years.
+He is an outstanding athlete and outstanding coach.
+Derek is level 2 NCCP and Rebound Therapy Certified.

 He enjoys helping kids reach their goals and seeing the look of achievement on the kids’ faces when they get a new skill they have been working on.